snapappointments/bootstrap-select/README.md

 Bootstrap-select's documentation, included in this repo in the root directory, is built with MkDocs and publicly hosted on GitHub Pages at https://silviomoreto.github.io/bootstrap-select.
 The documentation may also be run locally.

+### Bootstrap 4 Support

+This version currently does not support Bootstrap 4 officially.
+Bootstrap 4 support was added in v1.13.0-beta, available [here](https://github.com/snapappointments/bootstrap-select/releases)

 ### Running documentation locally